 Read more in our post titled ‘Gaining autism assessment in the UK – including Pathological Demand Avoidance or PDA’ HERE.

 There is a useful graphic by Newson, Marchal and David which we have shared below, called ‘The family of pervasive developmental disorders’, sourced from the website “PDA Resource”.
-It is a little dated now, but useful as a reference!
+It is very dated now, using the term ‘Asperger’s’ for example, and quoting the ‘Triad Of Impairments’, but useful as a reference, e.g. to see PDA’s ‘journey’ within the autism field.

-We HIGHLY recommend the book ‘Understanding Pathological Demand Avoidance Syndrome in Children: A Guide for Parents, Teachers and Other Professionals’, it’s a great (if in depth!!) read.
+Spectra.blog HIGHLY recommends the book ‘Understanding Pathological Demand Avoidance Syndrome in Children: A Guide for Parents, Teachers and Other Professionals’, it’s a great (if in depth!!) read.
 Check out the link below.

 (Click here to read our blog on autism diagnostic criteria – updated summer 2018.)